What is that?!

 There’s not much but it did get those floaty bits.

 Here is the filtered ACV.
-It’s the last from the last batch made about 6 months ago.
+It’s the last from the a batch made about 6 months ago.

-You can have as many batches going as you like of any size.
-And as you can see the mothers are easily made and easily multiply.
+You can have as many batches (of any size) going as you like.
+As you can see the mothers are easily made and easily multiply.
 When I store a mother I put it in a small jar covered with ACV, rotate every few months.
 Why store a mother?
 I do in case I want to start another batch while the first is still aging and so if I do lose a mother (hey neglect and mistakes happen) I can just keep going on as usual.

 Here are left to right, a mother in storage, filtered ready to use ACV, and a new batch just started.
 I took these photos in the light so they would be clearer however ACV in all forms should be stored in a cool dark place – like a cabinet.